Stuart Geman

 Stuart Alan Geman (born March 23, 1949) is an American mathematician, known for influential contributions to computer vision, statistics, probability theory, machine learning, and the neurosciences.
 He and his brother, Donald Geman, are well known for proposing the Gibbs sampler, and for the first proof of convergence of the simulated annealing algorithm.

 Biography

 Geman was born and raised in Chicago.
 He was educated at the University of Michigan (B.S., Physics, 1971), Dartmouth Medical College (MS, Neurophysiology, 1973), and the Massachusetts Institute of Technology (Ph.D, Applied Mathematics, 1977).

 Since 1977, he has been a member of the faculty at Brown University, where he has worked in the Pattern Theory group, and is currently the James Manning Professor of Applied Mathematics.
 He has received many honors and awards, including selection as a Presidential Young Investigator and as an ISI Highly Cited researcher.
 He is an elected member of the International Statistical Institute, and a fellow of the Institute of Mathematical Statistics and of the American Mathematical Society.
 He was elected to the US National Academy of Sciences in 2011.
+In 2024, he received an Engineering, Science & Technology Emmy Award for his role in the development of the DRS™Nova Film and Video Restoration Software.